Infopulse Ukraine: Clients

-Infopulse serves clients in banking and finance, telecommunications, energy, pharmaceuticals, healthcare, insurance, manufacturing, and other industries and subcategories.
-Most of its customers are located in Germany, Switzerland, the United Kingdom, Belgium, France, the Netherlands, Sweden, Denmark, Norway, and the USA.
+Infopulse provides IT services to clients in various industries, primarily in Europe and North America.

 Public and IT Education Initiatives

 Infopulse takes a part in various education projects aiming to improve public and IT education in Ukraine.

 In 2011, Infopulse partnered together with other companies to create BIONIC Hill Innovation Park - a Ukrainian innovation park constructed similarly to the Silicon Valley.

 In 2012, Infopulse along with other Ukrainian and international IT companies and institutions co-launched BIONIC University - the first inter-corporate IT university in Ukraine (Kyiv) working on the premises of National University of Kyiv-Mohyla Academy.
 The University prepared IT specialists for a new formation, who are globally competitive yet aiming at professional fulfillment in Ukraine.

 In 2014, Infopulse became a partner of the International Championship of Computer Talents "Golden Byte".